Learn how to make easy, glittery decorative pine cones in your favorite cinnamon, pine, or fall scent! Perfect for a Fall or Christmas bowl.

 There are some things I remember fondly from childhood and some things I don’t.
 I never cared for scented pine cones.
-Every winter when they were brought into our house I had a long-term headache.
-As an adult, I’ve never had them in my home.
-Not a once.
-There are even stores I avoid come winter because that cinnamon-y overpowering scent is apparent before you even step foot inside.
+Every winter, when they were brought into our house, I had a long-term headache.
+As an adult, I’ve never had them in my home—not once.
+There are even stores I avoid come winter because that cinnamon-y overpowering scent is apparent before you even step inside.

 DIY Fall Cinnamon-Scented Pine Cones